Acid-Fast Bacillus (AFB) Testing

 A negative culture means that the person tested does not have an active AFB infection or that mycobacteria were not present in that particular sample (which is why multiple samples are often collected) or were present in numbers too low to be detected.
 Cultures are held for six to eight weeks before being reported as negative.
 The person tested may have a latent infection that caused a TB screening test to be positive but does not have active TB.

-If someone has a TB infection in another part of the body, a different type of sample may need to be collected and tested to identify the infection.
+If it is suspected that someone has a TB infection that has spread to another part of the body, a sample from the site of suspected infection may need to be collected and tested to identify the infection.

 A negative culture several weeks after treatment indicates that the TB infection is responding to drug treatment and that the person is no longer infectious.